-If you do mess up a cookies icing, be sure to have some of these on hand, they can make cookies cute with very little effort.
+If you do mess up a cookies icing, be sure to have some sprinkles like these on hand, they can make cookies cute with minimal effort.

 (keep scrolling down, there is a lot more info in this post on cookies you won’t want to miss)

-There are so many options with baking sugar cookies depending on cookie-cutter, icing color, sprinkles, and these taste AMAZING!
+There are so many options with baking sugar cookies depending on the cookie-cutter, icing color, and sprinkles, and these taste AMAZING!

 These cookies are great all year long!